 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Engineering/IT Specialisation (Level 3)

-The quiz (90 minutes in-class) will focus on material in the first five lectures of the course.
+The first quiz (90 minutes in-class) will focus on material in the first five lectures of the course.

 |Assessment Feedback:||All assessable material will be returned to students as rapidly as possible to allow for timely feedback on their progress and understanding.|